Ezekiel 27 – The Shipwreck of Tyre

 a.
 I am perfect in beauty: Prosperous and glistening on the shores of the Mediterranean Sea, Tyre was a proud city.
 They saw themselves as a city without limits (your borders are in the midst of the seas) and full of beauty (your builders have perfected your beauty).

 i.
-“Three dimensions of her magnificence are highlighted: her superior construction (vv.
-4b–6), her impressive decoration (v.
-7), and her first-class personnel (vv.
-8–11).
+“Three dimensions of her magnificence are highlighted: her superior construction (Ezekiel 27:4b–6), her impressive decoration (Ezekiel 27:7), and her first-class personnel (Ezekiel 27:8–11).
 Each facet of the description reflects a remarkable geographical and nautical awareness on the part of the prophet.”
 (Block)

 b.
-Your planks… your mast… your oars: Tyre was pictured as a beautiful ship, made of the finest and most expensive woods from all around the world and with a sail made of fine embroidered linen from Egypt.
+Your planks…a mast.… your oars: Tyre was pictured as a beautiful ship, made of the finest and most expensive woods from all around the world and with a sail made of fine embroidered linen from Egypt.

 i.
 They took a cedar from Lebanon to make you a mast: “Attaining a height of 290 ft. or more, cedars provided appropriate raw material for the mast.”
 (Block)